 On the other hand, check out these real monogamous animals.

 You only use 10 per cent of your brain

-Not all of your synapsis are firing at once (can you imagine the chaos that would cause?!) but the rest of your brain isn't just sitting there doing nothing.
+Not all of your synapses are firing at once (can you imagine the chaos that would cause?!), but the rest of your brain isn’t just sitting there doing nothing.
 Your brain is working at full capacity all the time to keep you alive.
-Neurologist Barry Gordon at Johns Hopkins School of Medicine said the following, "It turns out though, that we use virtually every part of the brain, and that [most of] the brain is active almost all the time."
+Neurologist Barry Gordon at Johns Hopkins School of Medicine says, “It turns out…that we use virtually every part of the brain, and that [most of] the brain is active almost all the time.”